 Since protective equipment has become scarce and therefore more expensive during coronavirus, are doctors and hospitals allowed to pass on these higher costs?

-They can charge for it according to the Tarmed tariff system.
+They can charge for it according to the tariff system for outpatient medical services (TARMED).
 Equipment costs in excess of three francs must be reimbursed by the health insurer, minus the deductible or the 10% coinsurance payment if the annual deductible has been reached.
 If the service provided by the doctor or hospital is charged at a flat rate, any extra costs may not be charged, whether they were incurred by coronavirus or not.

 FAQs: travel and events

 In light of the coronavirus outbreak, I would like to cancel a trip I've booked.
 Is that possible?

 If you have taken out cancellation expenses insurance, you can cancel your trip without losing money.
 However, the insurance must cover pandemics or epidemics.
 You are also usually covered if the government has issued a travel warning for the region you were planning to visit.
 Here is a list of current travel warnings.
 Another reason is if you cannot go to the resort you have booked because it has been closed, for instance.
 In this case, the travel agency must reimburse the costs, arrange to postpone the trip or offer an alternative.
 Of course, you can simply cancel just because you are worried, but you won’t get any money back.
 Cancellation expenses insurance will not cover your costs in this case.